surface-ui/surface/README.md

 ## Migrating from `v0.4.x` to `v0.5.x`

-Surface v0.5.0 introduces a new syntax which requires migrating components written in previous versions.
+Surface `v0.5.0` introduces a new syntax which requires migrating components written in previous versions.
 In order to make the migration process as smooth as possible, Surface `v0.5.x` ships with a converter that can automatically translate the old syntax into the new one.

-Please follow the steps below to migrate your project.
+### Limitations of the converter

+1. By design, the converter doesn't touch Surface code inside documentation or macro components.
+If you have any code written inside `<!-- -->` or `<#Raw>...</#Raw>`, you need to convert it manually.

+2. The replacement of `~H` with `~F` happens globally in a `.ex` (or `.exs`) file, i.e., the converter will replace any occurrence of `~H` followed by `"""`, `"`, `[`, `(` or `{`, including occurrences found in comments.

+3. Running the converter on a project that has already been converted may generate invalid code.
+If anything goes wrong with the conversion, make sure you revert the changes before running it again.

 ### Before converting the project